Myaungmya Township: Demographics

 The 2014 Myanmar Census reported that Myaungmya Township had a population of 298,637.
 The population density was 259.2 people per km2.
 The census reported that the median age was 26.7 years, and a sex ratio of 96 males per 100 females.
 There were 66,172 households; the mean household size was 4.4.

 Myaungmya Township is mostly rural with 81.7% of the township living outside of urban centres in 2019.

+Ethnic makeup

+The Bamar make up the majority of the township's population, while the Karen form the largest minority group.

+Religion

 The predominant religion is Buddhism with 84.5% of the township adhering to the faith.
 Christianity is second with 13.4% (40,719 people) as of 2019.
 There are also small numbers adherents of Islam and Hinduism within the township.
 57.86% of the township is Bamar and 40.33% Karen.
 Whilst many Christians are ethnic Karen, Buddhist Karen also make up a significant part of the township.

 The Myanmar Union Adventist Seminary was founded in and is located in Myaungmya.
 It is a private Christian college and part of the Seventh-day Adventist education system.
 The Township also has various Buddhist stupas, including a Shwezigon Pagoda unrelated to the more famous Shwezigon Pagoda in Bagan and a monastic population of 2,301.